bosborne/pyTMHMM/README.md

 The `-p`/`--plot` option requires `matplotlib`.

-The input sequence file should have one sequence in FASTA format, for example:
+The input sequence file should have one or more sequences in FASTA format, for example:

     >B9DFX7|1B|HMA8_ARATH Copper-transporting ATPase PAA2, chloroplastic [Arabidopsis thaliana] MASNLLRFPLPPPSSLHIRPSKFLVNRCFPRLRRSRIRRHCSRPFFLVSNSVEISTQSFESTESSIESVKSITSDTPIL